Which Cop Show has one not appeared in?

 Gormogon from Bones was the latest in a line of cannibalistic serial killers who preyed on those they believed to be members of secret societies.
 Other serial killers who feature in multiple episodes include Howard Epps, Jacob Broadsky and Grave Digger.
 Two of the four are thankfully dead, the third was captured,and the fourth just got her head shot off as she was going to trial.

-The one who hasn't been stopped yet (The the chagrin of the audience)is Christopher Pelant, who went so far as to leave a corpse in Hodgins and Angela's home, on top of their canopy bed.
+The one who lasted the longest (much to the the chagrin of the audience) is Christopher Pelant, who went so far as to leave a corpse in Hodgins and Angela's home, on top of their canopy bed.
 Booth shot him, but he managed to escape.
 How does he accomplish his crimes?
 Technobabble.
 Seriously, none of the technology he uses to hack things for his crimes works that way.
+Booth finally took him down with a shot square to the chest after Pelant threatened Brennan once to often.
+Or in other words, once!

 NCIS gives us Kyle Boone, who killed close to thirty women (one his mother and another a Naval officer) and was ultimately caught by Gibbs some years before the series began.
 As he was set to be executed, however, more murders occurred.
 Turns out he'd trained his lawyer to carry on as part of a scheme to escape execution and gain more attention from Gibbs.
 The lawyer picked Recurring Character Paula Cassidy as his next victim...and she killed him.
 Others appeared as well, including a serial sniper going after Marine recruiters and a young Jack the Ripoff who laughed after he was caught, convinced that he'd be famous.
 Gibbs deliberately withheld his name from the press.